 Have you tried to Regrow your food?

-There are many vegetables that are suitable for this kind of project.
 These are some of the easiest ones to do:

 Pineapples.
 Cut off the top of the pineapple and let it dry out a bit.
 The plant the whole top in potting soil.
 My pineapple top grew roots in about 2 weeks and was a very healthy plant in just a few months.
 I have not had it produce fruit though.
 See my blog post showing the pineapple top growing.